 Click Bond advert.
 Click for website

-UAE GCAA “approves design for hybrid heliport”
+UAE GCAA approves design for hybrid heliport

-National media reports that the United Arab Emirates General Civil Aviation Authority (GCAA) has approved the design for the country’s inaugural hybrid heliport at Abu Dhabi Cruise Terminal, Zayed Port.
+The United Arab Emirates General Civil Aviation Authority (GCAA) has approved the design for the country’s inaugural hybrid heliport at Abu Dhabi Cruise Terminal, Zayed Port.

 UAE has made several moves to develop the country’s advanced air mobility (AAM) in recent months, including creating AAM corridors and introducing regulations for the certification of air navigation service providers for unmanned aircraft.